MinasKatsiokalis/AlphabetARy/README.md

 3)This is an alpha test so there will be technical problems or bugs, any feedback is welcomed!

-Disclaimer: All the sounds and models are taken from free sources such as Unity Asset Store, TurboSquid etc All the rights belong to their legitimate owners.
+Disclaimer: All the sounds and models are taken from free sources such as Unity Asset Store, TurboSquid etc.
+All the rights belong to their legitimate owners.